trailblazer/trailblazer.github.io/gems/trailblazer/2.0/test.md

 {{ "test/assertions_test.rb:exp-proc:../trailblazer-test:master" | tsnippet }}

-The lambda will receive the actual value read from the asserted object and must return a boolean.
+The lambda will receive a hash with the `:actual` value read from the asserted object.
+It must return a boolean.

 ## Operation